NorthBranchMedia/The-Efficient-Frontier-of-Compute/README.md

 - [Gibson et al. (2010)](https://doi.org/10.1126/science.1190719) — Creation of a bacterial cell controlled by a chemically synthesized genome, *Science*
 - [White et al. (1986)](https://doi.org/10.1098/rstb.1986.0056) — The structure of the nervous system of the nematode *Caenorhabditis elegans*, *Philosophical Transactions of the Royal Society B*
 - [Kagan et al. (2022)](https://doi.org/10.1016/j.neuron.2022.09.001) — In vitro neurons learn and exhibit sentience when embodied in a simulated game-world, *Neuron*

-**Hypercomputation** (excluded from the frontier; treated as "Not Computation")
-- Pitowsky — the physical Church thesis
-- Hogarth — Malament-Hogarth spacetimes
-- Hamkins & Lewis — infinite-time Turing machines

 **Thermodynamic foundation**
 - [Landauer (1961)](https://doi.org/10.1147/rd.53.0183) — Irreversibility and Heat Generation in the Computing Process, *IBM Journal of Research and Development*